|

 step as the weakest link in a chain.

-weakest link won’t ignore you, so too can you ignore the slowest step in a
+link won’t ignore you, so too can you ignore the slowest step in a process but

-heard someone say to you; “Well, we like your idea but we can’t consider your
+you ever heard someone say to you; “Well, we like your idea but we can’t

-batching in time.
-How about; “Yes, we like
+to me, batching in time.
+How about; “Yes,

-your idea but we can’t process your application until we have a sufficient
+we like your idea but we can’t process your application until we have a

 actions, some so common we hardly think about it at all.
 Is this important?
 Well I think so, especially if you consider